consentsam/project-ledger-docs/static/README.md

-# ProjectLedger API Documentation
+# LearnLedger API Documentation

-This documentation provides comprehensive information about the ProjectLedger API.
+This documentation provides comprehensive information about the LearnLedger API.

 ## Interactive Documentation